Coming to study at ENS Paris-Saclay

 The ENS Paris-Saclay International Relations Department (SRI) coordinates a number of financing programmes so that the best international students can be admitted to our School.

 International students who would like to apply to ENS Paris-Saclay may obtain one of the following statuses:

-International students may apply to Université Paris-Saclay courses run by ENS Paris-Saclay by submitting an academic dossier.
+International students may apply to Université Paris-Saclay programs operated by ENS Paris-Saclay by submitting an academic file.

 These students then apply on Université Paris-Saclay’s Inception platform in order to study a Master’s course at ENS Paris-Saclay.

 European and international students whose home institutes have signed cooperation agreements with ENS Paris-Saclay may apply to an exchange programme in order to study at ENS Paris-Saclay for a maximum of 2 semesters or take up a research residency there.

 Prior to being admitted, these students must be preselected by their home universities and named to the ENS Paris-Saclay International Relations Department.

 International students may choose to sit the ENS Paris-Saclay competitive entrance exam as an international student.

 - For successful applicants, their first year at ENS Paris-Saclay is the equivalent of the final year of their undergraduate degree.
 Learn more about the 1st year competitive exam.